-- 1. Owns or controls, directly or indirectly, an ownership interest of at least one percent, including the right to share in profits, proceeds, or capital gains, in an entity that provides goods or services; or - Could reasonably foresee that a contract with an entity that provides goods or services could result in financial benefit to the officer or employee or the officer's or employee's family member.
+- 1. owns or controls, directly or indirectly, an ownership interest of at least one percent, including the right to share in profits, proceeds, or capital gains; or - could reasonably foresee that a contract with an entity that provides goods or services could result in financial benefit to the officer or employee or the officer's or employee's family member.